Department-70/XAI_CODS/README.md

 ![Decision_Hierarchy_Decisions_and_Messages](Decision_Hierarchy_Decisions_and_Messages.png)

 *Layer 3 is highlighted.
-Stretch goal if object identification from feature maps for shadow, limb, eye, and mouth is doable.
+Stretch goal if object identification from feature maps for shadow[^5], limb, eye, and mouth is doable.